HazyResearch/fonduer/README.rst

 |Travis| |CodeClimate| |Coveralls| |ReadTheDocs| |PyPI| |PyPIVersion| |GitHubStars| |License| |CodeStyle|

-Fonduer is a framework for building knowledge base construction (KBC) applications from *richy formatted data* and is implemented as a library on top of a modified version of Snorkel_.
+Fonduer is a framework for building knowledge base construction (KBC) applications from *richy formatted data* and is implemented as a Python package that leverages a modified version of Snorkel_.

 Note that Fonduer is still *actively under development*, so feedback and contributions are welcome.
 Submit bugs in the Issues_ section or feel free to submit your contributions as a pull request.
-If you have questions, please use our `Mailing List`_.

 Getting Started
 ---------------